ntno/mkdocs-terminal/documentation/docs/configuration/plugins/macros.md

 # MkDocs Macros Plugin

 The third-party [macros]{target="_blank"} plugin transforms markdown pages into [jinja2]{target="_blank"} templates.
-This allows you to create more complex and feature-rich pages using variables, calls to custom functions, and filters.
+This allows you to create complex and feature-rich pages using variables, calls to custom functions, and filters.

-You can write and publish your own functions for the plugin.
-These are called macros.
+You can write and publish your own functions to use with the plugin.
+These functions are called macros.
 You can also install macros written by others via pip.
-Once a macro has been installed, it musst be enabled in your MkDocs config before you can use it.
+Once a macro has been installed, it must be enabled in your MkDocs config before you can use it.

 [macros]: https://mkdocs-macros-plugin.readthedocs.io/en/latest/
 [jinja2]: https://jinja.palletsprojects.com/en/3.1.x/intro/